 Are there projects underway to recover extinct species?

-As we said above, there are many de-extinction projects currently underway such as the efforts to revive the homing pigeon, the woolly mammoth, and the gastric-breeding frog.
+As we said above, there are many de-extinction projects currently underway such as the efforts to revive the passenger pigeon, the woolly mammoth, and the gastric-breeding frog.
 Currently, there are efforts invested in other emblematic animal species apart from the aforementioned.
 Among them, the moa, the Carolina parakeet, and the Yangtze River dolphin.

-There’s also a project to revive the quagga (Equus quagga), a subspecies of the common zebra in South Africa.
+There’s also a project to revive the quagga (Equus quagga quagga), a subspecies of the common zebra in South Africa.
 This project aims to reproduce a population morphologically close to the original one.
 They launched this initiative in 1987 and by 2005 the fifth generation animals had recognizable quagga characteristics.